frogsfrogs/frogsfrogs.github.io/flash-designs.md

 <a href="/">back< </a>
 <br>
 Books are currently: **CLOSED**
 *Thank you if you submitted a booking request for Jan 2022 in LA!
-I will start responding to everyone by email in the next few days, as soon as I get confirmation on my guest spot dates.*
+I have responded to all inquiries.*

 <br><br>
 **FLASH**